 Boys & Girls Clubs of America, in partnership with the U.S. Armed Services, help children face the unique challenges of life in a military family.
 Through action-oriented partnerships, we commit to providing children of military personnel with critical youth development programs and caring relationships customized to their unique needs, giving families the vital support they need.

-Boys & Girls Clubs serve nearly 90,000 Native youth in approximately 200 Clubs and 26 states, representing nearly 100 different American Indian, Alaska Native, American Samoan, and Native Hawaiian communities.
+Boys & Girls Clubs serve more than 120,000 Native youth in more than 227 Clubs and 28 states, representing 132 different American Indian, Alaska Native, American Samoan, and Native Hawaiian communities.
 Clubs provide culturally sensitive, targeted programs to help Native youth do well in school, give back to their communities, and commit to their overall health.